1 9 5 7 – 1 9 6 3 (USA)

 226 x 30 minute episodes

-On 14 September 1957, a new western debuted on CBS.
+On 14 September 1957, a new half-hour western series debuted on CBS.
 Richard Boone played Paladin – the man dressed all in black – in Have Gun Will Travel.

-He would peruse many newspapers searching for potential clients in the turbulent stories of the times.
-Then he would send his calling card – which read “Have gun will travel.
-Wire Paladin, San Francisco” – and a clipping of the story, to the person-in-need.
+He would peruse many newspapers, searching for potential clients in the turbulent stories of the times.
+Then he would send his calling card – which bore the image of a chess knight and read, “Have gun will travel.
+Wire Paladin, San Francisco” – and a clipping of the story to the person-in-need.
 His standard fee was $1,000.

 Occasionally, when he felt the situation warranted it, Paladin even brought to justice the very people who hired him.